We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. Read Our Cookie Policy

 Paypal is an e-wallet system which is particularly popular with UK slot players, especially those who have never played slots online before as a great many of them already have a Paypal account for historical reasons.

 Paypal’s roots go all the way back to 1998 and from 2002 until 2014 it was a subsidiary of eBay where it was the default payment method.
-If you bought or sold on eBay during the noughties, you almost certainly have a Paypal account – along with 218 million others across 202 markets and 25 currencies.
+If you bought or sold on eBay during the noughties, you almost certainly already have a Paypal account – along with 218 million others across 202 markets and 25 currencies.
 Paypal added a layer of trust to eBay transactions, protecting purchasers in the event of non delivery or of items not being as described, and making it unnecessary for vendors to share their bank account details.
 The safety, security and convenience that made Paypal so ubiquitous are still major plus points of the platform today.

 The UK is one of only a very few countries where Paypal can be used to fund slots play.
-This is because Paypal have high standards or trust and safety and only support payments to and from online gambling sites in fully regulated environments.
+This is because Paypal have high standards of trust and safety and only support payments to and from online gambling sites in fully regulated environments.

 Advantages of Paypal